stianlagstad/chimeraviz/README.md

 ```
 # CRAN
 cranPackages <- c(
   "devtools",      # For installing chimeraviz
   "graphics",      # For plotting
   "DT",            # For creating a fusion report
   "rmarkdown",     # For creating a fusion report
   "readr",         # For reading fusion-finder result files
   "grid",          # For plotting
   "RColorBrewer",  # For picking colors in plotting
   "RCircos",       # For creating overview plot
   "plyr",          # For converting fusion data to data.frame format
   "dplyr",         # For filtering transcript data
-  "ArgumentCheck" # For validating function arguments
+  "ArgumentCheck", # For validating function arguments
   "testthat",      # For running tests
   "roxygen2",      # For generating documentation
   "devtools",      # For installing chimeraviz
   "knitr"          # For creating vignettes
 )
 install.packages(cranPackages)
 ```